contiv/vpp/docs/dev-guide/SERVICES.md

 thus forwarding the traffic to the host stack, which then returns redirected packets back to VPP for final delivery.

-## Service Plugin
+### Service Plugin

 The mapping of Kubernetes services to the VPP/NAT configuration is implemented by the [service plugin][service-plugin] using a **data-flow** based approach.
 The plugin and the components it interacts with are split into multiple layers, stacked on top of each other, with data moving from the top layer to the bottom layer.
-Each layer obtains service-related data from the layer above and outputs them processed/transformed in some way into the layer below.
+Each layer obtains service-related data from the layer above and outputs the data processed/transformed in some way to the layer below.
 On the top there are K8s state data for endpoints and services as reflected into Etcd by KSR.
-With each layer the abstraction level decreases until at the very bottom the corresponding set of NAT rules is calculated and installed into the VPP by ligato/vpp-agent.

-The plugin itself is split into two components: Policy Processor, matching service metadata with endpoints, and Policy Configurator, mapping service data received from the Processor into the corresponding [protobuf-modelled][nat-model] NAT configuration for the ligato/vpp-agent to install.
+With each layer the abstraction level decreases until at the very bottom the corresponding set of NAT rules is calculated and installed into the VPP by Ligato/vpp-agent.

-The southbound of the processor is connected with the northbound of the configurator via interface defined in [configurator_api.go][configurator-api].
+The Service plugin consists of two components: the Policy Processor that matches service metadata with endpoints and the Policy Configurator that maps service data received from the Processor into [protobuf-modelled][nat-model] NAT configuration for the Ligato/vpp-agent to install in the VPP.

+The southbound of the processor is connected to the northbound of the configurator via an interface defined in [configurator_api.go][configurator-api].
 For each service, data from Service and Endpoint Kubernetes APIs are combined into a minimalistic representation of the service known as `ContivService`.
 Furthermore, the configurator northbound API denotes interfaces connecting VPP with external networks as `Frontends`, and those connecting VPP with service